 Boat Tour – Guest Cabin

-We removed the sink, water supply and drain lines.
-We re-routed the hot water line to the cockpit shower which was previously cold water only.
+We removed the sink, water supply, and drain lines.
+We re-routed the hot water line to the cockpit shower, which was previously cold water only.
 This involved adding a mixer in the cockpit to regulate the water temperature.
-We converted the sink drain thru hull to be used for the generator exhaust water.
+We converted the sink drain through hull to be used for the generator exhaust water.
 We then built a teak desk which also slides out just as the sink did, but also has leaves which fold out to create a reasonably sized work area.
 The desk was designed primarily as a station for the laptop computer.
-When the laptop is not in use it is stored safely in the desk compartment.
+When the laptop is not in use, it is stored safely in the desk compartment.

 We finally added a chair for the desk.
-This chair uses a pedestal system which allows for easy removal leaving a plate which is flush with the cabin sole.
-While guest are aboard the chair is stored at the helm in the cockpit.
-Guest, of course, now use the sink in the single head on Ariel.
+This chair uses a pedestal system, which allows for easy removal, leaving a plate that is flush with the cabin sole.
+While guests are aboard, the chair is stored at the helm in the cockpit.
+Guests, of course, now use the sink in the single head on Ariel.

 Sunday, November 12, 2006